-Problem 3.11.
-Give an algorithm that computes all of the primes that are less than or equal to n.
-For simplicity, you can just print all of the prime numbers up to n.
+Problem 3.18.
+Give an algorithm that prints all of the primes that are less than or equal to n.
 Your algorithm should be as efficient as possible.
 One approach is to modify the algorithm from Example 3.62 by using an array to make it more efficient.

-Problem 3.12.
-Prove or disprove that the following method computes the absolute value of \mathbf{x} .
+Problem 3.19.
+Prove or disprove that the following method computes the absolute value of x.
 For simplicity, assume that all of the calculations are performed with perfect precision.
 You may use the fact that $\sqrt{x^2} = x$ when $x \ge 0$ if it will help.